LSE Cities: Events and exhibitions

 LSE Cities regularly organises a range of events, including public lectures, seminars, workshops and exhibitions in London and internationally.
 In November and December 2015, the centre collaborated with Guardian Cities for the "Urban Age 10 Global Debates", which included five public events on issues such as social equity and designing urban infrastructure, accompanied by articles published in the Guardian.
-Participants included sociologist Saskia Sassen, writer Suketu Mehta, architects Norman Foster and Alejandro Aravena, as well as the Executive Director of UN Habitat, Joan Clos.
+Participants included sociologist Saskia Sassen, writer Suketu Mehta, architects Norman Foster and Alejandro Aravena, as well as the executive director of UN Habitat, Joan Clos.

 The centre has also co-led the organisation of several events, such as the 2015 Disrupting Mobility Summit in Cambridge, MA, along with MIT Media Lab, U.C.
 Berkeley’s Transportation Sustainability Research Center (TSRC) and the Berlin Social Science Centre.
-It also co-ledia policy unit on urban governance, capacity and institutional development in preparation for the October 2016 Habitat III conference in Quito, Ecuador as well as one of three Urban Talks, which were central to the official programme.
+It also co-led a policy unit on urban governance, capacity and institutional development in preparation for the October 2016 Habitat III conference in Quito, Ecuador as well as one of three Urban Talks, which were central to the official programme.

 In 2016, the Urban Age programme presented one of the three Special Projects featured at the 15th International Architecture Exhibition realised by La Biennale di Venezia.
-Titled Conflicts of an Urban Age, the exhibition examined global urban trends from 1990-2015 and asked how the world can accommodate five billion urban dwellers by 2030.
+Titled Conflicts of an Urban Age, the exhibition examined global urban trends from 1990 to 2015 and asked how the world can accommodate five billion urban dwellers by 2030.
 In 2017, a version of the exhibition travelled to Berlin and the 2017 Seoul Biennale of Architecture and Urbanism.
 In Seoul, the exhibition was renamed Dynamics of the Urban Age.